tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Example init

-Here is a example on how to use the new toolbar button.
+Here is an example on how to use the new toolbar button.

 ```js
 tinymce.init({